 A fourth embodiment of an electromagnetic system 52 constructed in accordance with the principles of the present invention is depicted in FIGS. 4A and 4B.
-The lower ventional electromagnets, which typically concentrate a 35 magnetic core 55b is preferably comprised of conductive material.
+The lower magnetic core 55b is preferably comprised of conductive material.
 Therefore, conductive coil 58 can be partitioned into a plurality of coils 58a, 58b, 58c, and 58d.
 Electrical connection is provided between two coils 58a, 58b, 58c, or 58d by sections of the lower magnetic core 55b.
-Therefore, microfabricated levels and are, therefore, inadequate for 40 each coil 58a-58d is preferably coupled to at least one section of the lower magnetic core 55b.
+Therefore, each coil 58a 58d is preferably coupled to at least one ${50}$ section of the lower magnetic core 55b.